mmeda249/amuse-bouche-bar-and-grill/README.md

 ## Web Content Development

-Text content has been created and edited by Mutsa Meda.
-All logos, excluding icons, have been created by Mutsa Meda.
+Logo styling, logo text and text content have been created and edited by Mutsa Meda.
+Attribution for logo creator can be found in Acknowledgements section below.

 ### Colors